Dissipative Genesis of the Inflationary Universe: Introduction

 \section{Introduction}

 One of the fundamental questions in nature is the origin of the Universe.
-The discovery of the cosmic microwave background (CMB)~\cite{Penzias:1965wn} established the Big Bang cosmology, whose problems (horizon, flatness, monopole puzzles) were solved in the cosmic inflation paradigm, in which the primordial Universe experiences a period of nearly exponential expansion~\cite{Starobinsky:1980te, Sato:1980yn, Guth:1980zm, Linde:1981mu, Albrecht:1982wi, Linde:1983gd}.
+The discovery of the cosmic microwave background (CMB)~\cite{Penzias:1965wn} established the big bang cosmology, whose problems (horizon, flatness, monopole puzzles) were solved in the cosmic inflation paradigm, in which the primordial Universe experiences a period of nearly exponential expansion~\cite{Starobinsky:1980te, Sato:1980yn, Guth:1980zm, Linde:1981mu, Albrecht:1982wi, Linde:1983gd}.
 Quantum fluctuations of the inflaton, the scalar field driving inflation, serve as seeds for the large-scale structure (LSS) of the Universe.
 Its simplest version, i.e., the single-field slow-roll inflation scenario is consistent with cosmological observations of CMB~\cite{Planck:2018vyg, Planck:2018jri} and LSS~\cite{SDSS:2023tbz}.
-Alternatives to inflation include bounce cosmology, in which a contracting Universe transitions into an expansion phase, and cyclic cosmology, in which the Universe undergoes repeated expansion and contraction unlimitedly (see reviews~\cite{Novello:2008ra, Battefeld:2014uga, Brandenberger:2016vhg}).
+Alternatives to inflation include bounce cosmology, in which a contracting Universe transitions into an expansion phase, and cyclic cosmology,\footnote{ We consider the cyclicity of the scale factor rather than the Hubble parameter~\cite{Ijjas:2019pyf}. } in which the Universe undergoes repeated expansion and unlimited contraction (see reviews~\cite{Novello:2008ra, Battefeld:2014uga, Brandenberger:2016vhg}).
 A more ambitious idea to understand the beginning, if it exists, of the Universe is quantum creation of the Universe from ``nothing'' including the tunneling proposals~\cite{Linde:1983cm, Linde:1983mx, Linde:1984ir, Rubakov:1984bh, Zeldovich:1984vk, Vilenkin:1984wp, Vilenkin:1986cy, Vilenkin:1987kf} and the no-boundary proposal~\cite{Hawking:1981gb, Hartle:1983ai, Hawking:1983hj}.
-In this Letter, we point out that these diverse ideas coherently merge into a new consistent picture of the Universe.
+In this letter, we point out that these diverse ideas coherently merge into a new consistent picture of the Universe.